 St Paul’s takes great pride in being able to offer financial assistance to the families of talented boys who otherwise could not afford private education.

-Each year there are funds available for free and subsidised places at all entry points.
+Each year there are funds available for free and subsidised places at all entry points, with a focus on 11+ and 16+ to reflect the natural state school entry points.
 As with all other entrants, pupils hoping to benefit from a bursary must gain a place at the school on academic merit.
 During the assessment process, parents will be asked to complete a financial assessment form designed to establish the level of financial support available.

 Bursaries are awarded on the basis of a means-test form which requests full details of income and capital resources.
 Family circumstances may change so the level of support is reassessed annually.